-- High Efficiency Image File Format has been added.
+Windows 10 version 1809 includes support for the High Efficiency Image File Format.
 This is an image container that uses modern codecs like HEVC to improve quality, compression, and capabilities compared to earlier formats like JPEG, GIF, and PNG.
 Also, this new format supports encoding image sequences, image collections, auxiliary images like alpha or depth maps, live images, video, audio, and HDR for improved contrast.

 Windows 10 Pro for Workstations

-New “Ultimate Performance” power plan scheme available through control panel, but it’s not available on battery powered devices.
+If you’re running Windows 10 Pro for Workstations, you’ll find a new “Ultimate Performance” power plan scheme available through control panel, but it’s not available on battery powered devices.

 What’s new on Microsoft Edge

 On Microsoft Edge, the Microsoft WebDriver has been added as Feature on Demand (FoD) to make it easier to get the right version for your PC.
 You can install WebDriver by turning on Developer Mode, or by going to Settings > Apps > Apps & features > Manage optional features and installing it standalone.

 This should address one of the biggest pain points we see from customers around binary mismatches, as FoD’s match the build/branch/flavor automatically.
 Also, Microsoft WebDriver now gets installed to

 C:\Windows\System32\ and will automatically be on the PATH for the machine once installed.
 The company is now shipping 64-bit Microsoft WebDriver to x64 machines.

 Starting with this new version of Windows 10, you can now refresh the Books pane using the pull gesture.
 When printing PDF files, you’ll find a new option to choose the scale of your print out (Actual size or Fit to page).
 And when pinning books to the Start menu, you’ll now see a live tile that cycles between the book cover and your current progress.